mape86/TravelSnap/README.md

 ## TravelSnap - A travel photo app :airplane:

-Welcome to our TDS200 - Kryssplatform exam project!
+Welcome to our TDS200 - Kryssplattform exam project!

 Our assignment was to make a photo app inspired by Instagram that focused on travel and exploration.